luminousfennell/funfr-agda/README.md

   meeting and might be hard to understand with the current (lack of) documentation.
   - `Typeof` : unverified implementation.
-  - `Typeof-Precise1` : verified implementation.
+  - `Typeof-Precise` : verified implementation.

 - `STLC-tagged.hs`: a "tag-full" version written in Haskell, for comparison.